namratabhaumik/ExpenseTrackerExtended/plan.md

 - [x] Delete the `cloudformation` directory.
 - [x] Update the `README.md` to remove references to Kubernetes and CloudFormation.

-### 2. Secure Secrets Management
+### 2. Secure Database and Caching

-- [x] Move all backend secrets to Google Secret Manager.
+- [x] Migrate from SQLite to Supabase (PostgreSQL) for production database
-- [x] Configure backend to use a database cache in production (to avoid Redis costs) and Redis locally.
+- [x] Configure Django to use database-backed cache in production
+- [x] Set up environment variables for database connection
+- [x] Update deployment pipeline to handle database migrations

 ### 3. Control Deployments